 Mackey and Ulrich went on to create Māori Television show Sidewalk Karaoke.
 The format sees passersby showcasing their musical talents on city streets.
 After Mackey took the format to overseas television markets, Sidewalk Karaoke became the focus of a global bidding war.
 The format was ultimately sold to industry powerhouse FremantleMedia in 2016.
 Mackey told website The Spinoff that "these guys are on another level in terms of just how they roll things out.
 We’ll have a conference call and there’s twelve countries on the line."
 The hope was that the deal would open doors when he pitched future shows overseas.

 When TVNZ outsourced its Māori and Pacific programes in 2015, Pango was picked to take over production of long-running current affairs show Marae.
-He was one of the executive producers of series All or Nothing: New Zealand All Blacks, which screened in 200+ countries on Amazon Prime.
+Mackey was one of the executive producers of behind the scenes reality show Class Act and documentary miniseries All or Nothing: New Zealand All Blacks, which screened in 200+ countries via Amazon Prime.
 Mackey is also "taking on the big boys" with software tool Kaha, 'a digital tool-kit' to help production companies in budgeting and scheduling.

 In 2017 Mackey was named as the first winner of Auckland University's Māori Entrepreneurial Leader Award.

 'Bailey Mackey: The man behind the GC ...'(Video Interview).
 NZ On Screen website.
 Director Andrew Whiteside.
 Loaded 25 November 2013.
 Accessed 15 January 2020